olgarithms/sphinx-tutorial/docs/hosting-on-github-pages.md

 Go back to your Github Pages documentation URL and hit refresh.

+🎉 **Congratulations!** 🎉

-🎉 Congratulations! 🎉 Now your documentation is now live on Github Pages!
-You should be able to navigate around the website and share the URL with the world!
+Now your documentation is now live on Github Pages!
+You should be able to navigate around the website and share the URL with the world.

 <br />
 [Previous: Selecting a theme](./selecting-a-theme.md){: .btn .float-left .mb-lg-4}